 Although Medicare is a federal program, our plan is available only to individuals who live in our geographic service area.
 To remain a member of our plan, you must continue to reside in our plan service area.
-However, in certain situations, groups are allowed to cover their out of state retirees under our plan.
-The service area is described below:
+The service area is described below.